ed-syspertec/Virtel/docs/manuals/virtel/Virtel456IG/Installation_Guide.rst

 	//VIRARBO DD DSN=VIRTEL.TEST.ARBO,DISP=SHR
 	//SYSIN DD DSN=&SYSUID..VIRCONF.SYSIN,DISP=SHR

-*VIRCONF JCL in MVS to define and upload a new VIRARBO file*
+*Figure 7.2 VIRCONF JCL in MVS to define and upload a new VIRARBO file*

 When VIRCONF is executed with PARM=LOAD, control cards are read from SYSIPT (VSE) or SYSIN (MVS) and are loaded into the VIRARBO file.